A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 ## 6. Verify Logs in Splunk
 Log in to the Splunk Web interface (`http://[your-IP]:8000`).
-- Go to `Search` > `Data Summary` and check if the Yara logs are appearing under the specified index and sourcetype.
+- Go to `Search` > `Data Summary` and check if the Yara logs appear under the specified index and sourcetype.

 ## 7. Create Dashboards or Alerts (Optional)
 Once the Yara logs are in Splunk, you can create dashboards or alerts to visualize and respond to any threats detected by Yara.